Skip to main content

 • Nationwide House Price Index (October 2025 release) — value-add commentary attributed to Andrew Harvey, Senior Economist.

-• HM Land Registry UK House Price Index — borough median property values (March 2026 release).
+• HM Land Registry / ONS UK House Price Index — borough average property values (March 2026 release).